itismarcii/UnityNetcode-ConnectionSceneIssue/README.md

 Open the Project.

-In the Menu Scene select Server or Client ( Recommend to build Server and run Client on editor !!! )
+In the Menu Scene select Server or Client on the NetworkSetupConfig Gameobject ( Recommend to build Server and run Client on editor !!! )

-Start in Editor mode the Game with an server build running
+Start in Editor mode the Game with an server build running ( Use for the server build the default build inside the ServerBuild folder )

 Client will connect to the Server